davidgristwood/rom-com-or-not-rom-com/README.md

 - Use the PredictAPI .net core web app to post a body of text for analysis using the saved machine learning model

 You can then of course then wrap the API behind any application you want.
+This project, as of Novemeber has been updated to .net core 3.x, so please make sure you have the relevant SDKS etc installed.

 # Scrip Builder